Operational Specifications for the Black AMP

 How does this technical data equate to sonic performance?

-The data shows that the dynamic nature of the amplfier does not change with frequency, and that frequency range far exceeds that of the audio spectrum.
+1 – The data shows that the dynamic nature of the amplifier does not change with frequency, and that frequency range far exceeds that of the audio spectrum.
+A change in distortion based on frequency says that the amplifier is essentially a different amplifier at each frequency.
+This means that overtones or harmonics for any specific instrument being reproduced are diffent when amplifed in such a topology.

 The amplifier is the same source to the transduceres at all frequecies.
 Damping , distortion, gain, all remain the same when seen by the speaker or headphone.